 Death or Q-wave MI did not differ between PES versus BMS or SES versus BMS in the present analysis, unlike a recent meta-analysis presented at the European Society of Cardiology (ESC) meeting that showed higher rates of death or Q-wave MI with SES.
 Additionally, data in the present study are unlike another meta-analysis of 17 randomized trials by Nordmann et al., in which noncardiac death was significantly higher with SES than BMS by 2 years (odds ratio [OR] 2.74, 95% confidence interval [CI] 1.22-6.13).
 Unlike the prior meta-analysis that included all 17 trials that had been published or presented to date, the present analysis included only nine trials.
 Given the large number of patients treated with DES annually (estimated at ~1 million per year), even a small excess in stent thrombosis with DES can have large, long-term clinical implications.

 Stone GW, Moses JW, Ellis SG, et al. Safety and efficacy of sirolimus- and paclitaxel-eluting coronary stents.
 N Engl J Med 2007;356:998-1008.

 Presented by Drs.
 Gregg W. Stone and Marty Leon at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2006), Washington, DC, October 2006.

-Keywords: Odds Ratio, Myocardial Infarction, Neoplasms, Angina, Stable, Drug-Eluting Stents, Death, Sudden, Sirolimus, Angioplasty, Balloon, Coronary, Thienopyridines, Paclitaxel, Taxus, Public Health, Biological Markers, Confidence Intervals, Coronary Thrombosis, Risk Assessment, Troponin
+Keywords: Odds Ratio, Myocardial Infarction, Neoplasms, Angina, Stable, Drug-Eluting Stents, Death, Sudden, Sirolimus, Angioplasty, Balloon, Coronary, Thienopyridines, Paclitaxel, Taxus, Public Health, Biomarkers, Confidence Intervals, Coronary Thrombosis, Risk Assessment, Troponin

 < Back to Listings